-- Level 1 - > Early operative intervention is paramount in necrotizing soft tissue infections (NSTI) and should involve wide debridement of all infected tissues. - Level 2 - The LRINEC (Laboratory Risk Indicator for Necrotizing Fasciitis) score may be used to screen patients with suspected NSTI.
-A score > 6 should raise the suspicion of NSTI, whereas a score > 8 is highly suggestive of NSTI. - > Recommended empiric antibiotics in NSTI include: - Ampicillin/sulbactam 3 gm IV Q6hr +/- vancomycin +/- clindamycin 900 mg IV Q8hr - Penicillin allergy: Ertapenem IV 1 gm Q24hr +/- vancomycin +/- clindamycin 900 mg IV Q8hr - If Clostridial myonecrosis is confirmed, tailor antibiotics to penicillin G IV 4 million IU Q4hr - Level 3 - Perform percutaneous needle aspiration at the site of suspected NSTI to evaluate for the presence of "dishwater-like" fluid and send the sample for Gram stain and sensitivity. - Wound closure should only be performed when there is no longer evidence of infection and the patient has been adequately resuscitated. - Intravenous immunoglobulin (1 gm/kg on day 1 then 0.5 gm/kg on day 2 and 3) may be considered in patients with Streptococcal toxic shock.
+- Level 1 - Early operative intervention is paramount in necrotizing soft tissue infections (NSTI) and should involve wide debridement of all infected tissues. - Level 2 - The LRINEC (Laboratory Risk Indicator for Necrotizing Fasciitis) score may be used to screen patients with suspected NSTI.
+A score > 6 should raise the suspicion of NSTI, whereas a score > 8 is highly suggestive of NSTI. - > If there is a high clinical suspicion, do not delay operative intervention. - > Recommended empiric antibiotics in NSTI include: - > Piperacillin/tazobactam + vancomycin +/- clindamycin 900 mg IV Q 8 hr - Penicillin allergy: ertapenem IV 1 gm Q 24 hr +/- vancomycin +/- clindamycin 900 mg IV Q 8hr - > If Clostridial myonecrosis is confirmed, administer penicillin G IV 4 million IU Q 4 hr - Level 3 - Perform percutaneous needle aspiration at the site of suspected NSTI to evaluate for the presence of "dishwater-like" fluid and send the sample for Gram stain and sensitivity. - Wound closure should only be performed when there is no longer evidence of infection and the patient has been adequately resuscitated. - Intravenous immunoglobulin (1 gm/kg on day 1 then 0.5 gm/kg on day 2 and 3) may be considered in patients with Streptococcal toxic shock.